BYU-Hydroinformatics/gwdm/docs/source/installation.rst

 Go to “Layers” tab > “Add a new resource” link > “gwdm:postgis” from dropdown

    - Click “Publish” for the region layer
-   - Under the “Bounding Boxes” section, click “Compute from data” and “compute from native bounds”
+   - Under the “Bounding Boxes” section, click “Compute from data” and “Compute from native bounds”
    - Save it
    - Repeat the process for the aquifer and well layers